darkmattersshow/darkmattersshow.github.io/about.md

 <h3>Katie Reed, Associate Producer</h3>

-Katie Reed is a comedian an video editor for Smosh.
-A graduate of the University of California, Irvine, she is a player at ComedySportz LA.
-Katie also writes and performs as part of _Late Nightmare with Emily Candini_ at the Pack Theater.
+Katie Reed is a comedian and actor.
+A graduate of the University of California, Irvine, Katie voices Tina on the animated series **BELLE & TINA ARE TIME TRAVELERS!** and works as a video editor and freelance writer for the YouTube channel Smosh.
+Katie writes and performs as part of _Late Nightmare with Emily Candini_ at the Pack Theater and with the ensemble of Comedysportz LA.

 <h3>Rich Develtian, Music Director</h3>